rymarinelli/PRS/azure-permissions-exclaim/README.md

 ### How the AI recommendation model works
 - When `backend/server.py` starts, it synthesizes 720 alert records spanning Contoso, Fabrikam, Northwind, and other fictional tenants.
 Each sample encodes resource depth, URL context, environment risk, and incident counts just like the real extension would observe.
 - The service then trains a logistic-regression head in PyTorch against that dataset.
-Training completes in under a second on CPU and yields accuracy metrics (size, accuracy, positive ratio, last trained timestamp) that surface in the UI for transparency.
+Training completes in under a second on CPU and records accuracy metrics (size, accuracy, positive ratio, last trained timestamp) that are returned alongside recommendations for transparency.
-- Every `/recommend` response includes `modelTraining` metadata so reviewers can confirm the model provenance directly inside the portal overlay or the standalone render demo.
+- Every `/recommend` response includes `modelTraining` metadata so reviewers can inspect the model provenance when looking at the API response, even though the in-portal overlay keeps the presentation intentionally minimal.

 ### I just want to *see* the overlay — is there a render?
 Absolutely.
 For demos or stakeholder reviews you can load a lightweight Azure Portal facsimile that already has the helper rendered in place:

 1. From the repo root run a quick static server so browsers can load the shared CSS: `python -m http.server 8000`.
 2. Visit <http://localhost:8000/azure-permissions-exclaim/tools/render-demo.html>.
 3. The page recreates an Azure IAM blade and injects the same shadow-DOM overlay the extension uses.
 The exclamation button animates inside whichever row you select, calling the live backend when available and falling back to demo payloads otherwise.
-The panel now highlights the PyTorch training metadata so you can discuss the model lineage while demoing.

 This render relies purely on local assets—it does **not** require an Azure subscription, portal login, or the Flask backend (though it will consume the backend if it is running).